The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: Introduction

 \end{conj}

-This was called the {\it Strengthened Hanna Neumann Conjecture} by Dicks \cite{Dicks94} and the name {\it Geometric Hanna Neumann Conjecture} was suggested by Antolín--Jaikin-Zapirain \cite{Jai22} because this statement, written in terms of the reduced Euler characteristics $\rchi$, is the natural reformulation of the conjecture for other abstract (or even profinite) groups $G$.
-Indeed, \cref{GHNC} makes sense whenever $G$ is a group such that all of its finitely generated subgroups are of finite type (so that $\overline{\chi}(H)$ is defined for all finitely generated $H \leqslant G$). \Cref{GHNC} was resolved independently by Friedman \cite{Friedman_HN} and Mineyev \cite{Mineyev_HN}.
+The statement of \cref{SHNC} makes sense whenever $G$ is a group such that all of its finitely generated subgroups are of finite type (so that $\overline{\chi}(H)$ is defined for all finitely generated $H \leqslant G$). \Cref{SHNC} was resolved independently by Friedman \cite{Friedman_HN} and Mineyev \cite{Mineyev_HN}.
 More recently, Jaikin-Zapirain \cite{Jaikin_HNfreeprop} gave an alternative proof which also applies to free pro-$p$ groups $G$.
-Later on, groups of dimension $2$ were shown to satisfy \cref{GHNC}, such as Demushkin groups by Jaikin-Zapirain--Shusterman \cite{JaikinShusterman_Demushkin} and surface groups by Antol\'in--Jaikin-Zapirain \cite{Jai22}.
-An important aspect of the latter article is that the authors introduce the \textit{$L^2$-Hall property} as an intermediate step towards establishing \cref{GHNC} for surface groups.
-This opened the possibility to showing that the GHNC holds for many more classes of groups.
+Later on, groups of dimension $2$ were shown to satisfy \cref{SHNC}, such as Demushkin groups by Jaikin-Zapirain--Shusterman \cite{JaikinShusterman_Demushkin} and surface groups by Antolín--Jaikin-Zapirain \cite{Jai22}.
+An important aspect of the latter article is that the authors introduce the \textit{$L^2$-Hall property} as an intermediate step towards establishing \cref{SHNC} for surface groups.
+This opened the possibility to showing that the SHNC holds for many more classes of groups.

-We briefly recall the $L^2$-Hall property mentioned above.
+We briefly recall the $L^2$-Hall property mentioned above before stating our results.
 Let $\U(G)$ denote the algebra of affiliated operators of a group $G$.
 Then $G$ is said to have the $L^2$-Hall property if for all finitely generated subgroups $H\leq G$ there exists a finite-index subgroup $G_1\leq G$ containing $H$ such that the kernel of the corestriction map

 has zero $\U(G)$-dimension (see \cref{def:L2indep,def:L2Hall} for more details).
 This property is named $L^2$-Hall because of its similarity with the local retractions property which M.~Hall property \cite{Hal49} established for free groups: if $F$ is free and $H$ is a finitely generated subgroup, then there is a finite-index subgroup $G \leqslant F$ containing $H$ and a retraction $G \lrar H$.
 The local retractions property was extended to surface groups by Scott \cite{Scott_surfLerf} and subsequently to all limit groups by Wilton \cite{WiltonHall}.